The existence of a transverse universal knot: Description with graphs

-Now, we would like to give a criterion to decide if a power (usually a square or a cube) of a half-arc-twist lifts with respect to the corresponding branch covering given by a graph $G$.
+Let $\phi$ be the branch covering given by a graph $G$, we would like to give a criterion to decide if a power (usually a square or a cube) of a half-twist lifts with respect to $\phi$.

 Let us start with the simplest example that will be the source of many others.
-Let $L_2$ be the 2-colored connected graph made of three vertices and two edges (see Def. \ref{def:linear_graph_Lm} ).
-Consider the covering map $\varphi_3:D^2 \to D^2 $ associated with $L_2$ and branching along $\{a,b\} \subset D^2$.
-Let $\alpha$ be a straight line connecting $a$ and $b$.
-It is known (see for example \cite{some_universal_knots}) that $\tau_{\alpha}^3$ lifts to a half-arc-twist along the arc $\tilde{\alpha} =\varphi_3^{-1}(\alpha)$.
+Let $L_2$ be the 2-colored connected graph made of three vertices and two edges (see Definition \ref{def:linear_graph_Lm} ).
+Consider the 3-fold branch covering map $\phi_3:D^2 \to D^2 $ represented by $L_2$ (see Figure \ref{fig:example-L2-phi3}).
+The map $\phi_3$ is branched along two points in $D^2$; say $a, b \in D^2$.
+Take $\alpha$ a simple arc connecting $a$ and $b$.
+It is known (see for example \cite{some_universal_knots}) that $\tau_{\alpha}^3$ lifts to a half-twist along the arc $\tilde{\alpha} =\phi_3^{-1}(\alpha)$.
 This observation can be generalized as stated on the following lemma.